b. 03/07/1915 Inanda, South Africa. d. 23/02/1945 Limburg, Belgium.

 Swales was buried in Leopoldsburg War Cemetery, Belgium with full military honours.
 He was posthumously awarded the VC on 24th April 1945, and became the only member of the South African Air Force to ever receive the VC.
 Swales’ medal group was donated to the National Military Museum of South Africa, Johannesburg, South Africa.

 LOCATION OF MEDAL: MILITARY HISTORY MUSEUM, JOHANNESBURG, SOUTH AFRICA.

 PLOT VIII, ROW C, GRAVE 5.

 RAF Memorial, St Clements Danes, Aldwych

 Swales' medal group in the National Military Museum in Johannesburg.
-Sadly the VC has subsequently been stolen.
-(Derek Walker)

 National Memorial Arboretum (Andy Wright)